Headsets throughout the tourSightseeing: Visits to Epidaurus, Meteora, Kalambaka

 Day 6Nauplia–Mycenae–Corinth Canal–Athens

 This morning, visit the imposing ruins of the site of Mycenae with a Local Guide (entrance fees included), the ancient city Homer called a “city rich in gold.”
 It was here that the Golden Mask of Agamemnon was unearthed, along with many other treasures that matched exactly Homer’s descriptions in the Iliad.
 Enter the city by the magnificent Lion’s Gate and stroll up to Agamemnon’s Royal Palace.
-Then, to the Corinth Canal for a brief stop before continuing to Athens.
+Then, to the Corinth Canal for a brief stop before continuing to Athens for two overnights.
 (B)

 Day 7Athens–Lavrion (Embarkation)